REGULAR CANCELLATION POLICY:

 You can self-refer to a speech pathologist, which means you don’t need a doctor’s referral to book an appointment.
 However, check to see whether your supplemental insurance company requires a doctor’s referral before you can submit your receipts for reimbursement.

-The clinic space is a big, bright room at On The Off Beat music school at 1113 Queen St East (near Pape).
-It features a beautiful grand piano and space to move comfortably while vocalizing.
-There is a single stall private washroom available for clients, and you don’t need to worry about sound transfer while you’re vocalizing as we are the only people in the building during the day!
-Unfortunately, there are five stairs to get into the building, so it is not wheelchair accessible.
-Please contact me if you need wheelchair accessibility to discuss options.
+When in-person visits are deemed safe and appropriate again by the SLP College (CASLPO), I'll be offering sessions in my sunny private music studio in Riverside, just east of downtown Toronto.
+It features a beautiful upright piano, electronic drum kit, amplifiers for your guitars, vocal microphones, full length mirrors, and space to move comfortably while vocalizing.
+There is a private washroom available, and you don’t need to worry about sound transfer while you’re vocalizing because the studio isn't attached to any neighbours!
+Unfortunately, there are two stairs to get into the building, so it is not currently wheelchair accessible, but please contact me if you need wheelchair accessibility to discuss options.

-On occasion, after an initial in-person assessment, if coming to a clinic location is prohibitive and if it is determined that it is an appropriate method of delivering therapy for your situation, videoconferencing may be an option for future sessions.
-As well, there are occasionally possibilities where I may visit you on site, on location, at the theatre, on set, in your classroom, in your boardroom, or wherever you use your voice for special sessions, schedule permitting.
+On occasion, after an initial in-person assessment, if coming to my studio location is prohibitive, virtual therapy may be an option for you.
+As well, there are occasions where I may visit you on site, on location, at the theatre, on set, in your classroom, in your boardroom, or wherever you use your voice for special sessions, schedule and location permitting.
 (A travel fee applies to on-site appointments; both schedule and cost must always be discussed prior to booking an on-site appointment.)

 Yes!
-If your child has a voice concern, no matter what the nature, I am happy to see them and to help facilitate an appropriate pediatric laryngology evaluation if necessary.
-In particular, if your child is interested in pursuing semi- or professional singing and acting, or if your child is seeking a more congruent voice as part of their gender transition, because there are so few services available in Toronto in these areas, I will do my best to make sure you can get an appointment as soon as possible.
-Parents are expected to attend and participate in activities with the clinician and child to maximize the impact of therapy.
+If your child has a voice concern, no matter what the nature, I am happy to discuss whether this is the right fit and can help facilitate an appropriate pediatric laryngology evaluation if necessary.
+In particular, if your child is interested in pursuing semi- or professional singing and acting, or if your child is seeking a more congruent voice as part of their gender transition, because there are so few services available in Toronto in these areas, I will do everything I can to make sure you can get an appointment as soon as possible.
+Parents are expected to attend and participate in activities with the clinician and child to maximize the impact of therapy, and home programming is an integral part of therapy for both the child and others where they live.

 While all speech language pathologists are trained to assess and treat a wide range of speech and language related disorders, many SLPs choose to narrow the focus of their practice so they can dive more deeply into those areas.
 You want an SLP who is confident and competent in the area you need help.
-My practice focuses almost exclusively on voice, accent, and professional communication.
+My practice focuses almost exclusively on voice & voice disorders, accent & dialect work, and professional communication.
 If you have another type of speech or language concern, go to www.osla.on.ca or www.caslpo.com to find a clinician who can help you meet your goals.

 The initial assessment is 60 minutes long, and includes a full and very thorough case history where we explore what is contributing to your voice complaint, a perceptual voice assessment, an objective voice assessment by way of a voice recording and both computer and clinician analysis, a manual assessment of your larynx and the muscles surrounding it, an evaluation of your posture and breathing, as well as anything else that you want to ensure is addressed.
 You’ll have the opportunity to discuss your concerns and set goals together with your therapist.
 At the end of the assessment, you’ll review the results of the assessment and recommendations to arrive at a plan together with your therapist for meeting your goals.
 You’ll be given therapeutic exercises to begin where possible, and you’ll have a clear set of next steps to help you achieve your best voice.